numba/numba/docs/source/cuda/cudapysupported.rst

 * accessing `ndarray` attributes `.shape`, `.strides`, `.ndim`, `.size`, etc..
 * indexing and slicing works.
-* The following ufuncs are supported, but the output array must be passed in as a positional argument (see :ref:`cuda_ufunc_call_example`):
+* A subset of ufuncs are supported, but the output array must be passed in as a positional argument (see :ref:`cuda_ufunc_call_example`).
+Note that ufuncs execute sequentially in each thread - there is no automatic parallelisation of ufuncs across threads over the elements of an input array.

+  The following ufuncs are supported:

   * :func:`numpy.sin`
   * :func:`numpy.cos`